-Grin City's 2017 summer project has returned to our home base of Grinnell, Iowa!
-This year two teams of Grin City's alumni artists are embedded in the Grinnell community to develop a set of art works, performances or a series of events about the theme of Grinnell businesses that no longer exist and those that still do.
-This project is a partnership between Grin City, the Grinnell Historical Museum and the Drake Library's Poweshiek History Preservation Project.
+Grin City's 2017 summer projects returned to our home base of Grinnell, Iowa with two teams of Grin City's alumni artists embedded in the Grinnell community to develop a set of artworks loosely tied to the themes of local history, commerce and opportunity.

 Who can someone call to get a shoe or a standing mixer repaired?
 What if someone needs a video made?
 This community publication celebrates the harder-to-locate and less-well-known resources of our town.
-Based on Grinnell’s phonebooks of the 1920s-40s, the publication will also include additional contact information for your government representatives, recreated advertisements of former Grinnell businesses and local advice on how to be a good neighbor.
-Each phonebook will be hand sewn and assembled during a community event in June.
+Based on Grinnell’s phonebooks of the 1920s-40s, the publication includes additional contact information for your government representatives, recreated advertisements of former Grinnell businesses and local advice on how to be a good neighbor.

 Collaborators: Rachel Buse, Freesia McKee, Molly Rideout

 Team Returned: June 4 - Jun 17, 2017

 PROJECT 2: SOCIAL CROSSINGS: AN INTERACTIVE RAILROAD MAP OF GRINNELL

 From its founding, Grinnell played a role in the Underground Railroad.
 How can Grinnell continue its spirit of justice for marginalized socioeconomic and racial groups?
 How do we build communities of (intersectional) belonging?
 What does it mean to be committed to freedom?
 This project began with a social map of the contemporary populations of Grinnell, gathered community stories and memories of railroads, movement and freedom, and concluded with an interactive event about what freedom looks like in Grinnell today.

 Collaborators: Keva Fawkes, Purvi Shah, Anna Swanson